Competing With Data & Analytics

-StyleSeek, a new recommendation website, utilizes data and constantly refined algorithms to help fashionistas — or fashion challenged people — discover and chose exactly the right thing to wear, at exactly the right time (think work, weekend, night out).
+StyleSeek, a new recommendation website, uses data and constantly refined algorithms to help both fashionistas and the fashion-challenged alike to discover and choose exactly the right thing to wear, at exactly the right time (think work, weekend, night out).

 It has to be said that style is and always has been about individuality.
 This is the main problem that faces the developers of the algorithm — one they are trying to sidestep with … StyleGame, a nine-step profiling quiz that attempts to work out whether you like semi-cutaway collars by flashing up pictures and asking you whether you prefer Daft Punk or Outkast, beach houses or generously appointed New York lofts… Style isn’t really that cut and dry.

-Spalding spoke with MIT Sloan Management Review contributing editor Renee Boucher Ferguson about his company’s data-driven mission, and its early successes.
+Spalding spoke with MIT Sloan Management Review contributing editor Renee Boucher Ferguson about his company’s data-driven mission and its early successes.

 What does StyleSeek do?

 We’re a new kind of e-commerce personalization platform.
 Ninety-nine percent of existing e-commerce recommendations are done very inefficiently on a variety of levels.
 They generally take really, really big data sets and extract patterns and match keywords.
 What we’ve created is analogous to a Pandora-like system.
 Each product is mapped by human style experts across a variety of universal characteristics.
 So we can literally compare a T-shirt and a couch and actually understand the differences in style and what each person likes.